rcravens/230225-095033-zeroUSB/README.md

 #### Project Goal
 The goal is to create off grid remote camera to monitor a Radio Control Air Field.
 [TORKS.org](https://torks.org).

+Photos are written to the SD Card and posted to a remote API (web service).
+See the Configuration section.

 The cam_server program can be used to post and read the images the camra pictures.
+The camera can only post non-TLS at this time.
+Web browsers expect TLS pages to be all tls connections.
+So, the cam_server program supplies both TLS port 8443 and non-TLS port 8080 because of this.

 To limit the 4G data bandwidth capture can be limited to daylight hours and a given rate.

-Pictures are written to the on board SD Card or uploaded to an Amazon S3 bucket or posted to a web API.

 #### Software
 The code is developed with VisualStudio and the PlatformIO plugin using C++.